 Is Bacchanal Buffet Worth the Money?

-Even with a high price point, we think it’s worth it.
-From a quality perspective, Bacchanal ranks among the best in Las Vegas alongside The Buffet at Wynn, The Buffet at Bellagio, and Wicked Spoon at Cosmopolitan.
+Even with a high price point, I think Bacchanal’s worth paying up for.
+From a quality perspective, the buffet ranks among the best in Las Vegas alongside The Buffet at Wynn, The Buffet at Bellagio, and Wicked Spoon at Cosmopolitan.

 Ultimately though, the answer to whether or not Bacchanal is worth it boils down to what you’re looking for.
 If you’re seeking a meal that offers a wide range of high-quality options, then this could certainly be for you.

-If quality isn’t as important, and you’re content with decent, less original food options, I’d consider cheaper buffets like those at Luxor, Excalibur, or MGM Grand where you can save $20 – $30 per person when compared to Bacchanal.
+If quality isn’t as important, and you’re content with decent, less original food options, I’d consider cheaper options like the Buffet at Luxor, Buffet at Excalibur, or Buffet at MGM Grand where you can save $20 – $30 per person when compared to Bacchanal.

-Comparable in cost to other quality non-buffet restaurants, we feel Bacchanal delivers both value and a great experience.
+Comparable in cost to other quality non-buffet restaurants, I feel Bacchanal delivers both value and a great experience.